OscarPellicer/pptx2marp/README.md

 pip install -e git+https://github.com/OscarPellicer/python-pptx.git
 ```

-Note: for now, we need to install a forked version of `python-pptx` because the original library doesn't support any shapes having equations.
-Same for `pptx2md`, since we have not yet submitted a PR to the original repo (and it's not clear if they will accept it, as we have made some opinionated changes).
+Note: we need to install a forked version of `python-pptx` because the original library doesn't support equation parsing, and it fails to process tiff images.
+Same for `pptx2md`, since we have not yet submitted a PR to the original repo.

 ### Usage